European Conference on Interventional Oncology

 Depot Boijmans Van Beuningen – Copyright @ Iris van den Broek

-For the museum maniacs – Museumpark:
+For the museum maniacs

-• Kunsthal Rotterdam: Known for its ever-changing exhibits, this steel and glass museum keeps things fresh with no permanent collection.
+• Kunsthal Rotterdam: Known for its ever-changing exhibits, this steel-and-glass museum keeps things fresh with no permanent collection.

 • Depot Boijmans Van Beuningen: The world’s first publicly accessible art storage facility, housing 151,000 objects.
 Opt for a guided tour or wander through this innovative space on your own.
+This comes highly recommended by several local hosts who say it’s a must-visit!

 For the architecture aficionados – Cube Houses: